Yahya Assiri: Early life and career

 Assiri was born in 1980 in Abha, Asir Province, a region in south-west Saudi Arabia.
-He joined the Royal Saudi Air Force when he was 18 and eventually became responsible for weapons purchases.
+He joined the Royal Saudi Air Force when he was 18.
+After failing pilot training he moved to work in logistics and administration and, rising to senior officer rank, he eventually became responsible for weapons purchases.
 Assiri received his master's degree in Human Rights and Political Communications from Kingston University and has a bachelor's degree in Administration.

 Political and human rights activism

-Assiri described his human rights concerns starting with the worries of air force colleagues who felt that their salaries were unfairly low in comparison to the wealth of members of the Saudi royal family.
+Assiri described his human rights concerns starting with voicing the worries of his air force colleagues who felt that their salaries were unfairly low in comparison with the wealth of members of the Saudi royal family.
 Assiri started becoming involved in online political forums in 2004.
 In 2006 he attended five or six public forums organised by Saud al-Hashimi in Jeddah, in which guests included the Palestinian Khaled Mashal and the Tunisian Rached Ghannouchi.
 He became involved in protests during an air force training period in London beginning in 2009.
 At the end of this period, he returned to Saudi Arabia but had difficulty finding work.